sunilkpai/defense/README.md

 # defense
-This is a public repository containing my thesis defense slides
+This is a public repository containing my thesis defense slides.
+It's a big repo at the moment, use the index.html to access the slides!